 - 1. Electing the persons proposed to be nominated by management as directors; - 2.
-Re-appointing Davidson & Company LLP as auditors of the Corporation for the ensuing year; and - 3.
+Re-appointing Davidson & Company LLP as auditors of the Corporation for the ensuing year and authorizing the Board of Directors of the Corporation to fix the auditor's remuneration; and - 3.
 Transacting such further and other business as may properly come before the said meeting or any adjournment or postponement thereof.